bilibili/UnityBVA/docs/work/components/SupportedComponents.md

 # Supported Components

-Unity Components attach to GameObject, most of it export as extras under the `Node`.
+Unity Components attach to `GameObject`, most of it export as extras under the `Node`.

-Also there are some exceptions, like collider, light, for a large number of reusable components, it is best to export as extensions.
+There are some exceptions, like `Collider`, `Light`, for a large number of reusable components, it is best to export as extensions.

 Most Components can be exported by code generator, these have been officially adopted.